UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ### Horizontal concatenation of Yoneda identifications

+We define horizontal concatenation in such a way that it computes as left whiskering when the left-hand argument is `refl`, and computes as right whiskering when the right-hand argument is `refl`.

 ```agda
 module _
   {l : Level} {A : UU l} {x y z : A}